Wood element or movement

-Energy springing up from the frozen ground
+Energy springs up from the frozen ground.

-The season of renewal and rebirth is upon us, and with it, the energy stored deep within the earth begins to stir, slowly emerging into the light of day.
+The season of renewal and rebirth is upon us, and with it, the life force stored deep within the earth begins to stir, slowly emerging into the light of day.
 It slowly creeps forth, hidden beneath the frozen ground, waiting for the right moment to burst forth and bring life and color back to the world around it.

 Wood indicates the energy or movement springing up from the frozen ground.
-Imagine that the high pressure builds up underground in the winter.
+Imagine that high pressure builds up underground in the winter.
 And then, the energy becomes released, with plants surfacing on the ground in the spring.